mgks/Android-SmartWebView/README.md

 ## Contributing

 Found a bug or have an idea?
 [Open an issue](https://github.com/mgks/Android-SmartWebView/issues) or [submit a pull request](https://github.com/mgks/Android-SmartWebView/pulls).
-Questions or want to show what you've built?
-[Join the discussion](https://github.com/mgks/Android-SmartWebView/discussions).

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.